Houston at a Glance

 International trade directly or indirectly supports more than one-third of all jobs in the Houston metropolitan area.

-Ninety-three foreign governments have official representation here through consulates or trade offices, ranking Houston's consular corps third in the nation.
+Ninety-two foreign governments have official representation here through consulates or trade offices, ranking Houston's consular corps third in the nation.

 Houston’s cultural events and exhibitions report 9.2 million visits per year.